-The northern Slovak city of Martin was given the prestigious UN Public Service institution was awarded such a prize, which is given to public institutions such as ministries or cities.
+The northern Slovak city of Martin was given the prestigious UN Public Service Award for its anti-corruption reforms.
+It is the first time that a Slovak institution was awarded such a prize, which is given to public institutions such as ministries or cities.
 Martin's example drew interest from other municipalities, especially in the election year of 2010.
 Meanwhile, late last year, Hrciar was soundly re-elected as a mayor of Martin.
 For more detail, see Jacko (2016) Bottom-up versus top-down local governance: local government anti-corruption approaches in the Slovak towns of Sala and Martin compared (case study).